Options for Individuals and Families without Health Insurance Coverage

 Individuals and families can now buy health insurance through a Health Insurance Marketplace available in every state as a result of the ACA.
 Generally, individuals and families can only buy a plan in the Marketplace during the open enrollment period every fall, unless they qualify for a special enrollment period.
 See "Health Insurance Marketplaces" above.

-As a result of these new health insurance changes, states may eventually stop running their high-risk pools and some have set a final date for coverage.
+As a result of these new health insurance changes, most states have closed their high-risk pools and transitioned enrollees to other coverage.
 If you are currently enrolled in a high-risk pool, you can contact your state Health Insurance Marketplace to see what new options are available to you and if you qualify for financial help for plans purchased in the Marketplace.

-A list of state high-risk pools is available at naschip.org/portal/index.php?option=com_content&view=article&id=53&Itemid=1.
+Contact information for state high-risk pools is available at: naschip.org/portal/index.php?option=com_content&view=article&id=53&Itemid=1.